Short Span Steel Bridges are Cost-Effective on Several Levels.

 - Due to the light weight of steel, cost savings can be significant: smaller abutments, use of local crews, fast installation, lighter equipment – when you add them all up, steel provides significant cost savings.

-- Studies show that weathering, A1010, and galvanized steel reduces both initial and life cycle costs.
+- Studies show that weathering, galvanized, and other corrosion resistance steels like A709-50CR reduce both initial and life cycle costs.

 - Steel can compete and even save costs when compared with nearly identical concrete structures.
 A side-by-side comparison of steel versus concrete bridge showed a 19 percent savings by using steel in the total cost of the structure.

 - Steel bridges also have long lives, decreasing the need for replacement.
-New press-brake-formed steel bridges have life expediencies of 100 years or more.
+New press-brake-formed steel bridges have life expectancies of 100 years or more.

 - Steel’s high strength permits longer spans, minimizing disruption to underlying habitats.
 In some cases, this can eliminate the need to undertake costly environmental impact studies.